 UXing professionally since 2013.
 Strengths include generative research, writing, and UX strategy.
-Primary areas of research interest include accessibility, change management, ethnography, and technology acceptance & rejection.
+Primary areas of research interest include accessibility, change management, service design, and technology acceptance & rejection.

 Monday is my favorite day of the week but outside of work I enjoy recording my own music and hobbling things together out of wood.
 I read and write a lot of different kinds of things.
 And as much as possible, I spend time outdoors with my wife and kids.